junosan/Sibyl/README.md

     this is not a part of this repository
 - **Reshaper model**
   : process input & target/output of RNN in a way that makes more sense
-    for a RNN to learn;
+    for an RNN to learn;
     `class Reshaper` in `src/core/rnn` and its derived classes
 - **RNN model**
   : given preprocessed input, generate output, which becomes a real-time